I. PURPOSE

 - The Team gathers to share relevant information and assess the existence, if any, and risks presented and potential risk mitigation measures.

-- If the Chair of the Team, after receiving input from other Team members, determines that reported conduct, if true, is a threat to physical safety, violent behavior, or substantially disruptive conduct, then the Chair shares the Team’s assessment, including sources, reported facts, level of risk if the reported conduct is true and potential risk mitigation measures--all as applicable--with the appropriate administrator (if not part of the BAT) to process under applicable Policy.
+- If the Chair of the Team, after receiving input from other Team members, determines that reported conduct, if true, is a threat to physical safety, violent behavior, or substantially disruptive conduct, then the Chair shares the Team's assessment, including sources, reported facts, level of potential risk, potential risk mitigation measures--all as applicable--with the appropriate administrator (if not part of the BAT) to process under applicable Policy.

 - The administrator(s) carrying out responsibilities under SUU Policy 11.2 may (but is not required to) at any time ask the Student Behavioral Assessment Team to reconvene to provide input on additional, new or different information gathered through the processes under SUU Policy 11.2.